recrsn/coding-tutorial/src/book/README.md

 ## Structuring content

 Use markdown files to structure your content, however you want.
-Import them and export them in `index.js`
+Import them and export them in `index.js`.
+Markdown front-matter is not supported yet.

 ## Images and Resources